 The example above is shallow and is unlikely to help in real life calculations associated with upgrades, downgrades, reactivations, churns, discounts, etc. Today, you can find many services that can do hard calculations for you.

 Customer Acquisition Cost shows how much money you spend to get one customer.
-It includes all marketing costs such as advertising, SEO, sales reps commissions, sales support call centers, etc. This key startup metric is important to both product owner and investor.
+It includes all marketing costs such as advertising, SEO (check out here), sales reps commissions, sales support call centers, etc. This key startup metric is important to both product owner and investor.
 CAC is useful for analyzing the startup scalability.
 The difference between the money spent on generating leads and the money returned shows the level of profitability.
 If your costs for getting a client exceed the money your product can earn, you’re heading in the wrong direction.

 Another thing that you can measure with this metric is the efficiency of your marketing strategy or team.
 It’s possible that some expenses yield nothing and you’d better cut them off.
 As a result, you’re optimizing the return on your advertising investments.